Healthcare Professionals Understanding POLST & Advance Directives

 Why Isn’t POLST an Advance Directive?

-POLST is appropriate only for a limited patient population: for patients who have serious advanced illness or frailty.
+POLST is appropriate only for a limited patient population: for patients who have advanced illness or frailty.
 Advance directives are for all competent adults.

 POLST only provides specific medical orders based on the patient’s goals of care given their current state of health; POLST provides information about treatment the patient would or would not want today based on his/her diagnosis, prognosis, current treatment options and goals of care.
-Advance Directives provide general wishes about future care and generally require interpretation of those wishes to apply them to the immediate medical circumstances of the patient.
+Advance directives provide general wishes about future care and generally require interpretation of those wishes to apply them to the immediate medical circumstances of the patient.

 Emergency medical service (EMS) personnel cannot follow an advance directive during an emergency but they can follow a POLST form.
 This is because POLST is a medical order.
 This then allows patient treatment preferences to be known further upstream during a medical emergency; POLST forms are followed at the scene whereas advance directives aren’t even reviewed until after the patient arrives at to the health care facility.